Phil Pressey: Personal

 Phil's parents are Elizabeth (Liz) and Paul Pressey.
-Together they have four children: Ashley, Angela, Paul Jr. (known by his middle name of Matthew) and Phillip.
-Paul was an NCAA basketball All-American, National Invitation Tournament Champion, NBA All-Defensive Team selection, JUCO National champion and a first round NBA Draft choice.
+He has three siblings: Ashley, Angela and Paul Jr. (known by his middle name of Matthew).
+Paul Sr. was an NCAA basketball All-American, National Invitation Tournament champion, NBA All-Defensive Team selection, JUCO National champion and a first-round NBA draft choice.
 Phil was teammates with his older brother Matt for two years at Missouri.
 As of September 2013, Matt is playing with the Plymouth Raiders in the British Basketball League.
 Their older sister Angie was an All-American volleyball player for the California Golden Bears.
 Pressey wore cornrows throughout his high school basketball career.
 Pressey was a childhood friend and AAU teammate of Alex Oriakhi who transferred from Connecticut after playing for the 2010–11 national champion Huskies team to join the 2012–13 Tigers.